mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 <img src="{{  site.baseurl  }}/images/projects/decision_tree/tree1.png" height="75%" width="75%">
 </center>

-Starting with the root, each node in the tree asks a binary question (e.g., _"Was the session length longer than 5 minutes?"_) and passes the feature vector to one of two child nodes depending on the answer.
-If there are no children -- i.e., we're at a leaf node -- then the tree returns a response: green if yes, orange if no.
+Starting with the **root**, each node in the tree asks a binary question (e.g., _"Was the session length longer than 5 minutes?"_) and passes the feature vector to one of two child nodes depending on the answer.
+If there are no children -- i.e., we're at a **leaf node** -- then the tree returns a response.

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/tree2.png" height="75%" width="75%">
 </center>

+(We'll focus on classification in this blog post, but a decision tree regressor would look identical but with continuous values returned rather than class labels.)

 ### Decision tree training
 _Inference_, or this prediction process, is pretty straightforward.
 But _building_ this tree is much less obvious.
 How is the binary rule in each node determined?
 Which features are used in the tree, and in what order?
 Where does a threshold like 0.5 or 1 come from?